 Business to Business Programme (B2BP)

 One of the main Goals of the Dunedin Shanghai Association is to foster and facilitate business between companies from the two cities.
 There are a number of business agencies that can assist you progress business between the two cities.
 A summary of key agencies appears below.

-The Otago Chamber of Commerce is also the “hub” for Chambers in the Otago and Southland region.
+Business South is also the “hub” for Chambers in the Otago and Southland region.
 Other affiliated Chambers of Commerce are located in Wanaka, Queenstown and Invercargill.

 - Trade Documentation and Certification.

 - Certificates of Origin: documents which can be used to satisfy your buyers that the product exported is wholly obtained, produced, or manufactured in a particular country.

 - Certificates of Free Sale: documents which provide an assurance that products comply with New Zealand laws of distribution the domestic market.